 Keep aphids under control - Ants feed on the honeydew made by aphids, so keeping aphid numbers under control will reduce the number of ants in your garden.
 Encourage natural predators - like ladybirds - into your garden.
 And squirt aphids with soapy water whenever you see them.

-Apply greasebands - applying greasebands around the base of containers and trees can help discourage ants from crawling upwards.
+Apply greasebands - applying greasebands or fruit tree grease around the base of containers and trees can help discourage ants from crawling upwards.

 Introduce ant nematodes - there is a pathogenic nematode, Steinernema feltiae, which can be used to treat ant nests.